When was Arrowsmith School founded?

 Is the Arrowsmith Program effective in addressing Developmental or Intellectual Delays or Autism Spectrum Disorder?

 The Arrowsmith Program is developed for individuals struggling with specific learning difficulties (SLD) referred to as learning disabilities in North America.
-The standard definition of SLD is that the individual has an average or above average full scale intelligence score, and has a specific difficulty in an area related to learning or academic skill acquisition.
-The program is designed and therefore most suited for, individuals within the average to above average range of intelligence.
+The standard definition of SLD is that the individual has an average or above average full-scale intelligence score, and has a specific difficulty in an area related to learning or academic skill acquisition.

-In some cases, individuals with learning difficulties who also have high functioning Autism Spectrum Disorders (ASD) or Asperger’s have benefitted from the Arrowsmith Program.
-While, the Arrowsmith Program will enable these individuals to address their cognitive learning needs, it will not address features related to the specific Autism Spectrum Disorder.
+Individuals with learning difficulties who also have high functioning Autism Spectrum Disorders (ASD) or Asperger’s have benefitted from the Arrowsmith Program.
+While the Arrowsmith Program will enable these individuals to address their cognitive learning needs, it will not address features related to the specific Autism Spectrum Disorder.
 In such cases, there is careful deliberation when determining appropriateness during the admissions process to ensure suitability.
+The Admissions Coordinator will be pleased to answer your questions.
+Contact our Admissions Coordinator by filling out an inquiry form.

 Is the Arrowsmith Program effective in addressing Attentional Issues?